Constellation-Network/Guides/VyOS/02-Initial-configuration.md

 This will configure basic things such as username, password and basic commands to know

 ## Setting a new hostname
-Whenever you set up a new VyOS router you will want a new username as "vyos" is very easy to guess.
-You also want to have a strong password that is randomly generated
+When you set up a new router the hostname will be vyos, this is ugly and you have no clue what it does.
+Change it to something descriptive.

 1. Type `configure`, you can also use `conf`.